2024 Scholarships - Grant County | CampusReel

 2024 Grant County Scholarships

 Grant County residents suffer from the same absurd tuition prices that limit the educational attainment of Americans across the country.
-Despite high costs, 29% of Grant County residents in Indiana over the age of 25 have graduated with a professional degree - 19% have completed high school.
+Despite high costs, 20% of Grant County residents in Washington over the age of 25 have graduated with a professional degree - 14% have completed high school.
 Although these numbers match those of many other counties, there is clearly room for improvement.

-It’s clear that Grant County residents in Indiana will continue to need help paying for college.
-1,915 men and 1,909 women are enrolled in grades 9-12 while 2,599 men 3,071 women are currently undergraduates in college.
+It’s clear that Grant County residents in Washington will continue to need help paying for college.
+3,272 men and 2,918 women are enrolled in grades 9-12 while 959 men 1,653 women are currently undergraduates in college.
 College access and attainment should be a top priority, and cost should not prohibit any of these people from pursuing or completing their college education.
 The below scholarships are available to Grant County residents and can help pay for school in a variety of ways.
 Grant County scholarships, whether they are exclusively available to Grant County residents or whether they are more broadly applicable, can greatly help reduce the financial burden of college.
 This is the complete list of the best scholarships for Grant County residents.

 How much total award money and scholarships are available for Grant County residents?